mindspore-ai/docs/tutorials/lite/source_en/use/runtime_cpp.md

 context->device_list_.push_back(gpu_device_ctx);
 ```

-> Currently, the backend of GPU is based on OpenCL.
+> Currently, on `arm64` the backend of GPU is based on OpenCL.
 GPUs of Mali and Adreno are supported.
 The OpenCL version is 2.0.
 >
 > The configuration is as follows:
 >